MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nf-ws2spi-wscdeinstallprovider.md

 The
-<b>WSCDeinstallProvider</b> function removes the common Windows Sockets 2 configuration information for the specified provider.
+**WSCDeinstallProvider** function removes the common Windows Sockets 2 configuration information for the specified provider.
 After this routine completes successfully, the configuration information stored in the registry will be changed.
 However, any Ws2_32.dll instances currently in memory will not be able to recognize this change.

-On success, <b>WSCDeinstallProvider</b> will attempt to alert all interested applications that have registered for notification of the change by calling <a href="https://docs.microsoft.com/windows/desktop/api/winsock2/nf-winsock2-wsaproviderconfigchange">WSAProviderConfigChange</a>.
+On success, **WSCDeinstallProvider** will attempt to alert all interested applications that have registered for notification of the change by calling <a href="https://docs.microsoft.com/windows/desktop/api/winsock2/nf-winsock2-wsaproviderconfigchange">WSAProviderConfigChange</a>.

-The <b>WSCDeinstallProvider</b> function can only be called by a user logged on as a member of the Administrators group.
-If <b>WSCDeinstallProvider</b> is called by a user that is not a member of the Administrators group, the function call will fail and <b>WSANO_RECOVERY</b> is returned in the <i>lpErrno</i> parameter.
+The **WSCDeinstallProvider** function can only be called by a user logged on as a member of the Administrators group.
+If **WSCDeinstallProvider** is called by a user that is not a member of the Administrators group, the function call will fail and **WSANO_RECOVERY** is returned in the <i>lpErrno</i> parameter.

 For computers running Windows Vista or Windows Server 2008, this function can also fail because of user account control (UAC).
-If an application  that contains this function is executed by a user logged on as a member of the Administrators group other than the built-in Administrator, this call will fail unless the application has been marked in the manifest file with a <b>requestedExecutionLevel</b> set to <b>requireAdministrator</b>.
+If an application  that contains this function is executed by a user logged on as a member of the Administrators group other than the built-in Administrator, this call will fail unless the application has been marked in the manifest file with a **requestedExecutionLevel** set to **requireAdministrator**.
 If the application on Windows Vista or Windows Server 2008 lacks this manifest file, a user logged on as a member of the Administrators group other than the built-in Administrator must then be executing the application in an enhanced shell as the built-in Administrator (RunAs administrator) for this function to succeed.